 The Conquer Cancer (CC) – Israel Cancer Research Fund (ICRF) Career Development Award (CDA) provides funding to Israeli clinical investigators who have received their initial faculty appointment to establish an independent clinical cancer research program.
-This research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
-Proposals with a predominant focus on in vitro or animal studies (even if clinically relevant) are not allowed.
+This grant welcomes application submissions in all oncology subspecialties.
+The investigator must be a citizen of Israel and the clinical research project must be conducted in Israel.

 Application submissions in all oncology subspecialties are welcome.

 Applicants must meet the following criteria to qualify for the CC-ICRF CDA:

 - Be a physician (MD, DO, or international equivalent with explanation).

 - A citizen of Israel, both native-born and those who have settled.
 Funds are not available to visiting scientists.
 (Proof of Israeli citizenship must be furnished upon request.).

 - Be in the first to third year of a full-time primary faculty appointment in a clinical department at an academic medical institution in Israel at the time of grant submission.
 Faculty appointment should be 10/15/2017 or later, as long as the application is submitted before the applicant has three full years as faculty.
 Faculty appointment may begin with the entry-level faculty position within the applicant’s institution (i.e., Instructor/Lecturer, Assistant Professor, Assistant Member).
 If there are questions regarding whether the potential applicant is at the correct career stage, send an email to firstname.lastname@example.org for clarification and eligibility verification.